 Other examples of skills trainings

-The majority of skills trainings that BPSS participants attend and log in their Buckley Portfolios are not sponsored by CCPS.
-Some examples of other on-campus courses, trainings and conferences that have met the skills training requirements in the past are:
+Many skills trainings that BPSS participants attend and log in their Buckley Portfolios are not sponsored by CCPS.
+Some examples of other on-campus trainings, series and conferences that have met (or included workshops that met) the skills training requirements in the past are:

 - Carolina Green Event Certification Trainings